saucelabs/sauce-docs/docs/test-results/sharing-test-results.md

 ### Authentication Required

 Both of these configurations will only work for browsers logged in using your account, but you can use authentication tokens to make this work for anonymous viewers.
-For more information about creating authentication tokens, see [Building Sharable Links](/test-results/sharing-test-results).
+For more information about creating authentication tokens, see [Linking to Tests that Don't Require a Login to View](/test-results/sharing-test-results#linking-to-tests-that-dont-require-a-login-to-view).

 ```js
 https://app.saucelabs.com/video-embed/YOUR_JOB_ID.js?auth=AUTH_TOKEN